Court Reporter Agency Transcript Invoice Extraction Workflow

 Exhibits ride as a separate per-page line for exhibit reproduction.
 Waiting time accrues when the reporter is held past the scheduled end.
 Witness re-deposition surcharges apply on continuations.
 Video synchronization lines appear on the invoice when a videographer is engaged and the transcript is synced to the recording — these post-2020 line items, alongside realtime feeds and Zoom-deposition recording charges, are now standard on agency invoices that wouldn't have carried them in 2015.

-The federal-court rates anchor the ceiling for the rest of the market.
 The Judicial Conference maximum transcript rates schedule sets the maximum per-page transcript rates federal court reporters may charge, with separate tiers for 30-day ordinary, 14-day, 7-day expedited, 3-day, next-day daily, and 2-hour hourly delivery, plus a tiered realtime per-page schedule that varies with the number of feeds.
-Freelance work in state and private depositions prices around those ceilings — usually above them, sometimes substantially, depending on the local market.
+Those federal rates are a useful reference point, but state and private deposition pricing still depends on local market, contract, and client terms.

 State-level variation matters at the margins.
 The California Court Reporters Board publishes minimum transcript-format and billing standards that California depositions must respect; other states (Texas, New York, Florida, Illinois) license through their own boards and impose their own billing notes.
 Sales tax on the transcript itself varies state by state — taxable in some, exempt in others, and on a few invoices it lands as its own line.
 CSR (certified shorthand reporter), RPR (registered professional reporter), RMR (registered merit reporter), and CRR (certified realtime reporter) credentials shape what the reporter can bill for under each state's rules.
 The agency that covers multiple states keeps a running note of which billing line is permitted where; the line structure itself is national in shape, the ceilings and tax treatment shift.